Overproduction (Jose Canseco All-Star Rookie)

 Original baseball card art

-Topps named their first All-Star Rookie team in 1959, and introduced a trophy for those players on the 1960 set.
-The trophy was a tall graphic and became a standard until 1973, when they replaced it with this smaller Revere Cup.
-However, Topps stopped printing it on card sets after 1978.
+Topps named their first All-Star Rookie team in 1959, and introduced a tall trophy for 1960.
+In 1973, they replaced it with this smaller Revere Cup.
+But, it disappeared after the 1978 set.

 Fast forward to 1987... it was the middle of the card boom and Topps was facing increasing competition from Donruss, Fleer and new upstart Sportflics.
 So, they turned back the clock 25 years with a wood grain design reminiscent of 1962.
 The result was an iconic set referred to as “Woody.”
 It became synonymous with the junk wax era.
 Jose Canseco was the hottest player on the planet, and Topps took full advantage of him to re-market their Revere Cup.